Death Capital in the Public Service

 • Attack

-• Attack related to the service or due to the function
+• Attack in connection with the service or because of the function

 • Act of devotion in the public interest or to save the life of one or more persons.

-Where the deceased member of the contract staff has not completed one year of service on the day of his death, the remuneration taken into account for the calculation of the death benefit shall be equal to the sum of the remuneration to which he would have been entitled if he had completed one year of service.
+Where the deceased member of the contract staff has not completed one year's service on the day of his death, the remuneration taken into account for the calculation of the death benefit shall be equal to the sum of the remuneration to which he would have been entitled if he had completed one year's service.

 How is the death capital distributed among the different beneficiaries?